RafaMMas/IberianFishHSMs/README.md

 depicts the predictions carried out with the Generalised Additive Model (GAM), Habitat Suitability Curves (HSCs), Artificial Neural Network (NNET), Random forest (RF) and Support Vector Machine (SVM).
-All these models were developed pooling data from the Estena (Guadiana) and Yeguas (Guadalquivir) rivers.
+All these models were developed by pooling data from the Estena (Guadiana) and Yeguas (Guadalquivir) rivers.
 Currently, these models are valid for every season (*All*).

 <br/>